 If the respondent is dissatisfied with the record on appeal filed by appellant, the respondent may, without leave of court within the time for filing its brief, file such additional parts of the record on appeal as respondent considers necessary.
 Rules 81.12(e) and 30.04(d).
+If a system-generated legal file has been filed by appellant, a registered electronic filer shall use the method in Rule 81.12(b)(1) to create a respondent's legal file.
 Parties ineligible to file documents through the electronic filing system shall prepare the respondent's supplemental legal file under Rule 81.12(b)(2) for non-system generated supplement legal files.
-If a non-systemgenerated legal file has been filed by appellant, a respondent's supplemental legal file shall be created using the method in Rule 81.12(b)(2).
+If a non-system-generated legal file has been filed by appellant, a respondent's supplemental legal file shall be created using the method in Rule 81.12(b)(2).
 Rule 81.12(e) and Rule 30.04(d).